camunda/camunda-docs-manual/content/user-guide/process-engine/expression-language.md

 For conditional events, a `condition` element of a conditional event has to be used.
 Both are of the type `tFormalExpression`.
 The text content of the element is the expression to be evaluated.

-Inside the expression some special variables are available which enable the access of the current context.
-To find more information about the available variables please see the [corresponding section][variables].
+Within the expression, some special variables are available which enable access of the current context.
+To find more information about the available variables, please see the [corresponding section][variables].

-The following example shows the usage of expression language as condition of a sequence flow:
+The following example shows usage of expression language as condition of a sequence flow:

 ```xml
   <sequenceFlow>